The composition rule for quantum systems is not the only possible one: Results

 This means that sequential and parallel compositions are compatible, and, accordingly, they define reasonable notions of \emph{local and statistically independent operations}, encapsulating the property of \emph{compositional compatibility of systems}.
+Moreover, the existence of \emph{identity processes} (``doing nothing'' on systems) is required; these are the neutral elements of sequential composition and satisfy the property that when two identities are composed in parallel, the resulting process is still an identity (``doing nothing locally amounts to doing nothing globally'').
+Such processes, via the interchange law~\eqref{eq:interchange_law}, are pivotal in defining how agents can act locally within their laboratories, thereby ensuring the possibility of performing local experiments without interacting with remote systems.
 Finally, the ability to consistently swap systems between local laboratories is also demanded.
 More details about these operational \emph{desiderata} can be found in Appendix~\ref{app:quantum_theory_operational}.